brady691213/ApiGen/src/CodeGeneration/README.md

 - BuildMainMethod, BuildProgramClass into a builder class.

 - TASKT: Decide whether to make `System` a required or a default import for generating code.
+- TASKT: Do I attempt dir and file creation for dry runs?
 - TASKT: Group expression builders by type, e.g. properties, local variables etc.
 - TASKT: Start on Class Library
 - Use Rascal Errors more.